The Dangers of Stale Restaurant Email Marketing—and How to Make It Fresh Again

 - Get word-of-mouth marketing

 But if your email marketing technology is old and stale, it hasn’t necessarily kept up with your customers’ expectations.
 Restaurant menus have changed as customers have demanded fresher, local and organic ingredients.
 And email needs to change too.
-Today’s consumer wants email marketing that’s personalized, timely and targeted.
+Today’s consumer wants email marketing that’s personalized, timely, and targeted.
 They are getting that kind of marketing from the brands they know and love, and they expect it from their favorite restaurants too.
-And menus offering organic ingredients don’t matter much if the emails aren’t bringing people through the door.
+And menus offering organic ingredients don’t matter much if the emails aren’t bringing loyal customers through the door.

 Email marketing and SMS might be the most important channels to include in the customer journey vs buyer journey, especially when it comes to direct activation, but don’t forget to spice it up with other types of marketing messages.